 What potential does shared mobility have?

 Hildebrand: “I worked on some of these projects in China.
-And it always came out that the consumer wanted his own car or his individually used taxi, Uber or Didi, even before the Corona times.
-The “shared mobility” basically has the problem of neglect, the lack of hygiene by the previous user.
-And experience has shown that nothing will change in this, because people are just the way they are.
+And it always came out that the consumer asked for his own car or his individually used taxi, Uber or Didi, even before the Corona times.
+The "shared mobility" basically has the problem of neglect, the lack of hygiene by the previous user.
+And experience has shown that nothing will change because people are just the way they are.
 The “shared” approach doesn't even work with bicycles, scooters and mopeds.
-It used to be said: You don't share your pipe, your girlfriend and your car.
+It used to be said: You don't share your pipe, girlfriend and car.
 It seems to me that little has changed about that until today. "

 Which car impressed you this year?

 Hildebrand: “For me, the most impressive car in 2020 was my VW Beetle 1303 Cabrio, built in 1979, always family-owned.
 It started in April after hibernation and in the middle of the first lockdown without a murmur, and it put a smile on my face and the viewer.
 No current model can do that anymore.
 It's interesting that this 85 year old concept still works today.
 You could call it “sustainable”.